YottaDB/YDBDoc/GTMAdminOps/dbmgmt.rst

 * Terminate all YottaDB processes, and
 * Rundown any and all database files that may be active.

 MUPIP RUNDOWN checks for version mismatch.
 If there is a mismatch, it skips the region and continues with the next region.
 This makes it easier for multiple (non-interacting) YottaDB versions to co-exist on the same machine.
-Note that GT.M does not support concurrent access to the same database file by multiple versions of the software.
+Note that YottaDB does not support concurrent access to the same database file by multiple versions of the software.

 The format of the MUPIP RUNDOWN command is: